-The measures we collect to evaluate the impact of code review on post-release defects are well known and have been used in multiple past studies (Mcintosh et al. 2016; McIntosh et al. 2014; Rigby and Bird 2013; Kononenko et al. 2015) and are described in Table 1.
+The measures we collect to evaluate the impact of code review on post-release defects are well known and have been used in multiple past studies [51,50, 75,44] and are described in Table 1.
 We divide them into four categories: product, process, human factors, review participation, and reviewer expertise.
-The code review measures are the number of reviewers, discussion length, rushed reviews, typical reviewer expertise, etc. The control variables in our model are also well known and widely used with defect prediction models (Mockus et al. 2000; Hassan 2009; Bird et al. 2011; Graves et al. 2000).
+The code review measures are the number of reviewers, discussion length, rushed reviews, typical reviewer expertise, etc. The control variables in our model are also well known and widely used with defect prediction models [55, 34, 11, 32].
 The control variables include the size of the file, the number of prior defects, and the churn.